department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/sign-in-and-identity-verification.md

 ## Considerations

 - We want to encourage Veterans to create Login.gov or ID.me accounts, with an emphasis on Login.gov.
 - Research has shown that some people confuse Login.gov with being a separate tool.
-Reinforce that Login.gov and ID.me are types of accounts—not tools or portals—by using the phrase “Login.gov account.”
+Reinforce that Login.gov and ID.me are types of accounts—not tools or portals—by using the phrase “Login.gov account” or “ID.me account.”
 **Like this:** “You can use your Login.gov account to access your VA benefits, services, and information online.”
 **Not this:** “You can use Login.gov to access your VA benefits, services, and information online.”
 **Exception:** We don’t need “account” to follow “Login.gov” in this example: “Login.gov is a U.S. government account that meets modern security standards.”